Home > Buyers Guides

 The material

-But, that´s not all, you have to check the quality of the fiberglass that goes into the tub as well.
-Pick Marine Grade Gel Coat over the Chinese fiberglass, which has a very poor record.
+But that´s not all.
+You have to check the quality of the fiberglass that goes into the tub as well.
+Pick Marine Grade Gel Coat over Chinese fiberglass, which has a very poor record.

-Is it just a tub with a door, or it offers other things?
+Is it just a tub with a door, or does it offer other things?

-Some walk-in tubs don´t have anything special besides their door for easy entrance.
-Other ones have, for example, air jets or bubbles for a relaxing bath.
-We recommend you buy a hydrotherapy tub; which is a walk-in tub with both features; bubbles and air jets.
+Some walk-in tubs have nothing special besides a door for easy entrance.
+Others, for example, have air jets or bubbles for a relaxing bath.
+We recommend you buy a hydrotherapy tub, which is a walk-in tub with both features.

-Hydrotherapy is highly recommended because of its benefits for our health.
-It was proven that hydrotherapy relieves arthritis, rheumatoid arthritis, depression, insomnia, the symptoms of diabetes, MS, MD, and many more.
-But that´s not it; it also helps to regenerate injured tissues.
+Hydrotherapy is highly recommended because of its health benefits.
+It has been proven that hydrotherapy relieves arthritis, rheumatoid arthritis, depression, insomnia, the symptoms of diabetes, MS, MD, and many more.
+But that´s not all; it also helps to regenerate injured tissues.

-Your walk-in tub is built on a steel frame or not?
+Is your walk-in tub built on a steel frame or not?

-The framed ones have their bottom suspended off of the floor, and they usually have a 6” to 12” entry threshold.
-Now, the frameless ones don´t have their bottom suspended in the air, because they were designed with an extra strength mold.
+The framed ones have their bottom suspended off the floor and usually have a 6” to 12” entry threshold.
+The frameless ones don´t have their bottom suspended in the air because they were designed with an extra-strength mold.

 But why is it important?
-Because you can´t open the door until all the water is drained.
-If you are thinking about getting a frameless tub we will be glad to know that they have a much faster natural drain time than framed ones.
+You can´t open the door until all the water is drained.
+If you are thinking about getting a frameless tub, you will be glad to know that they have a much faster natural drain time than framed ones.
 Usually, they take 2 minutes to drain.

-Some companies with a slow drain will offer you something called “a minute valve”.
-This is an extra pump, which you will install under the tub, and requires electrical power.
-We don´t recommend tubs with that option because in case it fails, it will be extremely difficult to drain the tub and open the door.
+Some companies with a slow drain offer you something called “a minute valve”.
+This extra pump, which you will install under the tub, requires electrical power.
+We don´t recommend tubs with that option because if it fails, it will be extremely difficult to drain the tub and open the door.
 Your tub will need to be removed from the opening to service or replace a failed minute valve

 Warranty

 This is very important, especially the warranty on the door seal.
-Kohler and American Standard offer a lifetime warranty on door seals and others.
+Kohler and American Standard offer lifetime warranties on door seals and other parts.

-There are 600-800lbs of water and that creates a lot of dispersion, which puts a lot of pleasure on the door and mold, and, if your walk-in tub is poor in quality, it will result in door leaks.
+There are 600-800lbs of water, which creates a lot of dispersion, which puts a lot of pressure on the door and mold; if your walk-in tub is poor in quality, it will result in door leaks.
 And, if the door seal leaks, it will be impossible for you to use the tub.

-Last but not less important, you have to check about the installation process of your tub.
-To install one walk-in tub, you will need professionals because it requires carpentry, plumbing, electrical, and sometimes more.
+Last but not least, you must check your tub’s installation process.
+You will need professionals to install one walk-in tub because it requires carpentry, plumbing, electrical, and sometimes more.

 So, even if it costs you more, the smarter decision you can make is to buy a walk-in tub from one company that will install and service your tub.